0xPolygonID/demo-issuer/README.md

 ### Run the Age KYC demo

-- Run ```make``` on the root of the repo to run the age KYC demo.
+- Run ```make -j4``` on the root of the repo to run the age KYC demo.
-- Follow the instructions on screen.
+- Follow the instructions on screen with the [KYC Demo documentation](https://demoissuer.gitbook.io/demoissuer/kyc-age-demo).

 ### Run the Demo Issuer separately